Ballantynes fire: Fire

-The first telephone call to the fire brigade was logged at 3:46 pm, though the phone operator simply stated that she was told to inform them there was a cellar fire at Ballantyne's.
+The first telephone call to the fire brigade was logged at 3:46 pm, though the phone operator simply stated that she was told to inform them there was a cellar fire at Ballantynes.
 When the first fire appliance arrived about two minutes later at the Lichfield Street entrance, the firefighters saw no sign of fire there.
 They then moved onto Colombo Street, where they saw smoke coming out of an enclosed alleyway.
 They were met by joint managing director Roger Ballantyne, who showed the fire crew a back access way to the cellar.
 They spent about 10 minutes searching for the seat of the fire but were unable to locate it.
 Two other appliances had made their way to Ballantynes via Cashel Street and set up as the search commenced.
 The senior fire officer ordered a Brigade Call, although that order was only received by the fire station at 4:00 pm.
 The firefighter making the call had to first push through the crowd to get to a pharmacy and then had to wait for the overloaded telephone exchange lines to clear before he could make the call.

-Half an hour after the fire was approximately discovered, the heat and smoke went into flashover, erupting across the conjoined first-floors of the Congreve's, Goodman's, and Pratt's buildings.
+Approximately half an hour after the fire was discovered, the heat and smoke went into flashover, erupting across the conjoined first-floors of the Congreve's, Goodman's, and Pratt's buildings.
 After flashover the first floor was almost instantly consumed by a wall of flame.
 Over time superheated gas and fire began working into the floors above.
-Workers on the multiple top floor attempted to denote their location to firefighters by banging at windows before being killed by heat, fire or smoke.
-However, the fire-brigade ladders were obstructed from reaching the top floor by the store's rigid verandahs.
+Workers on the multiple top floors attempted to let firefighters know they were there by banging at windows before being killed by heat, fire or smoke.
+However, the fire-brigade ladders were blocked from reaching the top floor by the store's rigid verandahs.

 Two credit department employees jumped together from a top-floor window of Pratt's Building on the corner of Colombo and Cashel Streets.
 They landed, injured but alive, on a slate verandah and were rescued by members of the public using a ladder and taken to hospital.
 Violet Cody, another credit worker, leapt from another window in Pratt's Building, whereupon she landed on another slate verandah.
 She then slewed upside down and then fell head first to the pavement in Cashel Street.
 She and her unborn child later died in the hospital.